-- (1) "Carryover" refers to non-distributed monies, which are retained and added to a corresponding pool in accordance with these rules. - (2) "Claiming race" is a race in which any horse starting may be claimed (purchased for a designated amount) in conformance with the rules. - (3) "Classified handicap" is a free handicap race in which contestants are assigned weights to be carried by the handicapper for the purpose of equaling their respective chances of winning. - (4) "Commission" means the state racing commission. - (5) "Conditions" are qualifications, which determine a horse's eligibility to be entered in a - (6) "Contest" is a competitive event on which pari-mutuel wagering is conducted. - (7) "Contestant" is an individual participant in a contest. - (8) "Controlled substance" is any substance included in the five classification schedules of the (U.S.) Controlled Substance Act of 1970. - (9) "Course" is the track over which horses race.
+- (1) "Carryover" refers to non-distributed monies, which are retained and added to a corresponding pool in accordance with these rules. - (2) "Catastrophic injury" means an equine injury sustained during racing or training resulting in death or euthanasia of a horse within 72 hours of injury. - (3) "Claiming race" is a race in which any horse starting may be claimed (purchased for a designated amount) in conformance with the rules. - (4) "Classified handicap" is a free handicap race in which contestants are assigned weights to be carried by the handicapper for the purpose of equaling their respective chances of winning. - (5) "Commission" means the state racing commission. - (6) "Conditions" are qualifications, which determine a horse's eligibility to be entered in a - (7) "Contest" is a competitive event on which pari-mutuel wagering is conducted. - (8) "Contestant" is an individual participant in a contest. - (9) "Controlled substance" is any substance included in the five classification schedules of the (U.S.) Controlled Substance Act of 1970. - (10) "Course" is the track over which horses race.